 Dominion Energy has always sought out top performers.
 But while excellence is a necessary condition, it is not sufficient.
-A Dominion Energy workforce that reflects the communities we serve is critical to the future of our company and serves the best interests of the communities we serve.
+A workforce that reflects the communities we serve is critical to the future of our company and in the best interest of those communities.

-As the demographics of the general population and those of working age change, the makeup of our workforce must change as well.
+As the demographics of the general population and those of working age change, the makeup of our workforce also must change.
 So we strive to be intentional with our hiring and retention strategies, and to focus on recruiting and retaining top diverse talent.

 Our recruitment efforts focus on four key areas:

-- Educational institutions, including high schools, community colleges and career/technical education, as well as four-year colleges and universities;
+- Educational institutions, including high schools, community colleges, junior colleges, and career/technical education, as well as four-year colleges and universities;

 - Talent-pipeline resources such as the Center for Energy Workforce Development, Troops to Energy Jobs, and community organizations; and

 - Employment branding through social media, employee-resource groups, and other grassroots efforts.

 We also maintain the Dominion Energy Ambassador Program, which allows participants from our Employee Resource Groups and other top performers and leaders to represent the company at recruiting events such as career fairs, panel discussions, and information sessions.

 At Dominion Energy, diversity is a strength that allows us to better serve our customers, foster innovation, and position the company for long-term success.
 We provide energy for everyone.
 To do that well, we must have a workforce that represents the diversity of the customers and communities we serve.

 Here is a snapshot of diversity across our workforce as of Dec.
 31, 2019: